 Parent company Nissan Motor earned about 50% of its net sales in 2014 from its North American operations, as the company’s sales volumes grew to 1.83 million units amid strong demand for the new Rogue and the Altima.

 The deep pockets of the company's parent and its alliance with Renault have allowed Nissan's businesses to continue to expand geographically and technologically.
 The Renault-Nissan Alliance was forged in order to take advantage of the synergies between the two companies.
 The partnership also allows them the opportunity to tackle capital intensive projects, such as electric vehicles, that they would otherwise not be able to afford separately.

 One of the premiere projects for the Alliance is its 100% electric, zero-emission vehicle.
 Intent upon putting a dent in Toyota's Prius market share, the company selected Nissan North America's plant in Smyrna, Tennessee, as the production site for Nissan's LEAF zero-emission vehicle.
 The US Department of Energy supported the green effort by providing low-interest loans to Nissan North America to retool the Smyrna factory.

 Nissan North America in 2012 announced it would produce an all-new 2013 Nissan Sentra line of compact cars and a redesigned 2013 Pathfinder SUV.
 Also that year, it divulged plans to construct a $2 billion manufacturing facility in Aguascalientes, Mexico to support the company's growth strategy.
 The new facility, which fortifies Nissan's two existing Mexican manufacturing plants and was launched in late 2013.

-Nissan North America was formed in 1990 to coordinate the company's US, Mexican, and Canadian operations.
+Nissan North America was formed in 1990 to coordinate the company's US, Mexico, and Canada operations.

 Production at Nissan's Smyrna Plant began in 1983.